turingcompl33t/site/posts/2025-12-2-makemore-bigram.md

  (('.', 'k'), 2963)]
 ```

 The most common bigram indicates that the character `n` terminates a word `6,763` times throughout this dataset.
+Similar, `a` followed by `.` (the end of the word) is the second most common bigram in this dataset, with `6,640` occurrences.

 ### Converting to a Tensor Representation

 This dictionary-based representation of the bigram counts data structure is comprehensible but inefficient.
-We can do better by converting to a tensor representation using a `Tensor` from [`pytorch`](https://pytorch.org/).
+We can do better by converting to a tensor representation using a [`Tensor`](https://docs.pytorch.org/docs/stable/tensors.html) from [`pytorch`](https://pytorch.org/).

 The first step towards implementing this representation is to support mapping a character to an integer (and back) - we need this to translate between characters and the indices in the tensor that represent them.
 We achieve this by identifying all of the unique characters in the dataset (our _vocabulary_), and mapping them to an index based on an alphabetical sort.
 We insert the special `.` token at index `0`.